FixelAlgorithmsTeam/fixel/_posts/2019-11-27-fixel-edgehancer-3-user-guide.md

 The settings are saved in a user preference file and kept between Photoshop sessions.

-## Using Fixel Detailizer 3
+## Using Fixel EdgeHancer 3

-This section describe how to use [Fixel Detailizer 3][98].
+This section describe how to use [Fixel EdgeHancer 3][98].

 ### Workflow

-[Fixel Detailizer 3][98] is designed to give the user the experience of classic Plug In yet within Photoshop main window.
+[Fixel EdgeHancer 3][98] is designed to give the user the experience of classic Plug In yet within Photoshop main window.
 The recommended usage of Plug In is as following:

  *	Start a new session by launching the Panel.